Courses

 Summary: Introduction to physics-based and mathematical modeling approaches used to represent biological systems including molecular and cellular systems and multi-cellular or fluidic systems.

-Students will learn algorithms for implementing models computationally and perform implementations in MATLAB (python, c/c++ also allowed).
+Students will learn algorithms for implementing models computationally and perform implementations in a programming language of choice (Python, MATLAB, c/c++ accepted).
 We will discuss types of approximations made to develop useful models of complex biological systems, their foundations in statistical mechanics, theory, or empirical observations, and comparisons of model predictions with experiment.

 The course contains 5 major sections: